LoRd123545/learning-examples/README.md

 # learning-examples
-This repository contains various simple apps for learning purposes.
+This repository contains various learning examples.
+Each example has it's own documentation in README.md.